FEniCS/governance/governance.md

 and cannot use the Project trademarks in a way that suggests a formal relationship.

-To acknowledge institutional contributions, there are two levels of Institutional Partners, with associated benefits:
+To acknowledge institutional contributions, Institutional Partners will have the following benefits:

-**Tier 1** = an institution with at least one Institutional Council Member

 - Acknowledged on FEniCS websites and in talks.
 - Ability to acknowledge their own funding sources on FEniCS websites, and in talks.
 - Ability to influence the project through the participation of their Council Member.

-**Tier 2** = an institution with at least one Institutional Contributor

 ## Changing the Governance Documents